Merkley to push for more aggressive forest management

 Merkley also talked about the 2020 fires during Wednesday’s appropriations hearing before his committee.

-“Whether they have lost a loved one, business, or home to a wildfire, had to pack their most valuable belongings and anxiously awaited go orders, or were trapped inside by a thick blanket of hazardous smoke, nearly every family in the West has been impacted by wildfires in one way or another,” he said.
+“Whether they have lost a loved one, business or home to a wildfire, had to pack their most valuable belongings and anxiously awaited go orders, or were trapped inside by a thick blanket of hazardous smoke, nearly every family in the West has been impacted by wildfires in one way or another,” he said.
 “It’s impossible to thrive if your community is being ravaged by these blazes.
-That’s why any plan to boost America’s infrastructure, create jobs, and protect lives and our economy must include responsible forest management strategies that can help us stay ahead of wildfire risks.
-Anything less will be a grave mistake that will leave communities scrambling in the face of an emergency, threaten American lives and livelihoods, and require more taxpayer-funded recovery projects.”
+That’s why any plan to boost America’s infrastructure, create jobs and protect lives and our economy must include responsible forest management strategies that can help us stay ahead of wildfire risks.”

 Merkley said the threat of severe fire seasons is likely to increase due to climate change.

-“Fire seasons are getting longer, forests and getting drier,” he said.
+“Fire seasons are getting longer, forests are getting drier,” he said.
 “We have to do more on the forest management end.”

 (0) comments